mongodb/docs/source/includes/note-bulk-inserts-on-sharded-clusters.rst

 .. note::

    For bulk inserts on sharded clusters, the :dbcommand:`getLastError` command alone is insufficient to verify success.
-Your application must also verify bulk inserts through application logic.
+Applications should must verify the success of bulk inserts in application logic.